RetroReversing/retroReversing/pages/consoles/xbox/XboxGameEngines.md

 To find out if your games uses this engine, look for a file with a .umd extension for example `xboxship.umd`.
 Or search the files for the string `UnrealEd`.

 Games:
-* America's Army - Rise Of Soldier
+* America's Army - Rise of a Soldier
-* Brother in Arms - Earned in Blood
 * Brother in Arms
+* Brother in Arms: Earned in Blood
 * Combat Task Force 121
 * Dead Man's Hand
 * Deus Ex Invisible War
 * Ghost Recon Advanced Warfighter
 * Land of the Dead
-* Magic the Gathering - Battlegrounds
+* Magic: The Gathering - Battlegrounds
 * Men of Valor
 * New Legends
 * Open Season